‘The Young And The Restless’ Recap: Victoria Plays Hooky During A Disaster

 Earlier, Nick visited Devon (Bryton James), and Devon admitted he was upset about the whole Victor situation.
 However, even more upsetting for Devon is knowing that his dad, Neil (Kristoff St. John), will never return.
 Devon also told Nick about Katherine’s will debacle and explained that Amanda Sinclair (Mishael Morgan) looks just like Hilary.
 They finally discussed business, and Nick impressed Devon by taking care of a loose end via the telephone.
 Their new building’s grand opening is coming soon.

 Chelsea offered Chloe (Elizabeth Hendrickson) a job as the marketing director at The Grand Phoenix Hotel.
 Chloe accepted immediately.
 However, later, Chelsea told Kevin (Greg Rikaart) all about Calvin’s money, The Inquisitr previously reported.
 She asked Kevin to help her wash the illegal cash and make it clean.
-Although Kevin didn’t love the idea of breaking the law, he reluctantly agreed when Chelsea offered him ten percent.
+Although Kevin didn’t love the idea of breaking the law, he reluctantly agreed when Chelsea offered him 10 percent.
 Later, Kevin told Chloe about the situation, and Chelsea let Phyllis and Abby (Melissa Ordway) know about her new hire.